matteo-d-m/brainhack-rome-forecasting/README.md

 3. Have a [git](https://git-scm.com/downloads) installation
 4. Are used to working locally with Python and compute-intensive applications that run on a CUDA-enabled GPU

-Then you can simply open a terminal, navigate to a directory of your choice and run:
+Then you can open a terminal, navigate to a directory of your choice and run:

 ```
 git clone https://github.com/matteo-d-m/brainhack-rome-forecasting.git